.jpg)

 A New Front Door

 An expressive new entry vestibule forms a counterpoint to the rectilinear original structure.
-Inspired by birds’ wings and early flying machines, the addition will provide a climatized queuing and orientation area for visitors waiting to go through security screening.
+Inspired by birds’ wings and early flying machines, the addition provides a climatized queuing and orientation area for visitors waiting to go through security screening.

 Optimizing the Environment & Saving Energy

-Transforming NASM into a high-performance museum for the future required innovation and creativity.
-We applied extensive energy and daylight modeling and materials analyses to inform and drive our integrated solutions.
-We worked closely with conservators to determine temperature and humidity settings to optimize museum conditions.
-This yielded the most significant energy reduction results - energy costs are projected to drop by half while protecting the artifacts within the large, glazed atria.
+We applied extensive energy and daylight modeling and materials analyses to inform our integrated solutions to improve the building's performance.
+We worked closely with conservators to determine temperature and humidity settings to optimize museum conditions, which yielded significant energy reductions.
+The museum's energy costs are projected to drop by half while protecting the artifacts within the large, glazed atria.